 • Quora

 With different sites offering different reasons for use, there is no universal social media strategy when it comes to content.
-Market leader Facebook still reigns supreme among social media users.
+Market leader Facebook maintains the largest number of daily active users of any social media platform.
+However, each year, that margin shrinks as more platforms emerge and diversify their offerings.

-The amount of time spent by adult users per platform on social media is 46 minutes on TikTok and YouTube, 35 minutes on Twitter, 30 minutes on Snapchat, Instagram, and Facebook, and 24 minutes on Reddit. – eMarketer
+The amount of time spent by adult users per social media platform per day is 53.8 minutes on TikTok, 48.7 minutes on YouTube, 34.1 minutes on Twitter, 33.1 minutes on Instagram, and 30.9 minutes on Facebook. — Statista

 Using Promoted Content